MokshC/Resolve-Scripts/README.md

 ## Things to be aware of
 - The below tutorials assume you copied my file structure in your Resolve Scripts folder
-- This is tested on Windows and Linux in DaVinci Resolve 18.1.4, the below versions are all for Windows
+- This is tested on Windows and Linux in DaVinci Resolve 18.1.4, the below versions are all for Windows except the Recap Assist.
+Recap Assist is Linux only.